mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Advanced/Quantisation-Aware-Training.md

 # Quantization-Aware Training for Mobile Deployment: Deploying Lightweight Models on Arm

-### Project Difficulty
-Challenging

-### Target Audience
-Computer Science, Electronic Engineering, or Computer Engineering students focused on mobile AI, cloud inference, or edge-to-cloud optimization using Arm-based platforms.
-Participants are expected to have taken foundational courses in Machine learning or AI.

 ## Description

 This open-ended project invites students to explore **Quantization-Aware Training (QAT)** with PyTorch to optimize computer vision models for **Arm-based mobile devices** (e.g., Android smartphones).